Something So Right (song)

 "Something So Right" is a song by the American singer-songwriter Paul Simon.
 It is the fourth song on his third studio album, There Goes Rhymin' Simon (1973).
 Although it was not a single, it was released as a B-side of a number of singles, including "Take Me to the Mardi Gras" and "Slip Slidin' Away".
-The song has been covered by numerous artists, most notably by British singer Annie Lennox, whose 1995 duet with Simon placed at number 44 on the UK Singles Chart.
+The song has been covered by numerous artists, most notably by Scottish singer Annie Lennox, whose 1995 duet with Simon placed at number 44 on the UK Singles Chart.

 Personnel

 Credits adapted from the liner notes of There Goes Rhymin' Simon.